Qhama27/Digital_portfolio/README.md

 ## Career Counselling

-- Evidence
+### Evidence

--- Uploaded documentation from career guidance sessions.
+- Uploaded documentation from career guidance sessions.
--- Summary of discussions with a career coach.
+- Summary of discussions with a career coach.

 ### Reflection (STAR Technique)
 **Situation**: I was uncertain about my career path within the IT field.